 We had been out riding the Baraboo bluffs, and Ron was now in the lead on a road that he had ridden several times.
 For some reason, Ron drifted off the pavement.
 He tried to maintain control but then ‘high-sided’ and was catapulted off his bike into a ditch.
 He landed on his back about 60 feet from his bike which was on the shoulder of the road.
 I got to Ron in less than a minute and found him conscious and breathing (thank God).
 He was wearing a full-face helmet.
 He could not move or feel his extremities, but he could talk coherently (could count my fingers, etc.).

-When I shut off my bike, my GPS shut off, so I had to wait until it initialized so I could try to get our location which I gave to the 911 folks.
-After I was sure I could leave Ron for short time, I ran about 1/8mile to a house where I got a fire number, then got back to Ron.
-Shortly after, a “local” drove up and I stopped him and gave him my phone to talk to the 911 folks.
-The first responders got there, then the EMTs from Reedsburg(about 30 min).
-They requested Med-Flight which arrived about 30 minutes later..
+I called 911, but was unsure of our location.
+When I shut off my bike my GPS also shut off, so I had to wait for it to initialize to get our location to give to the 911 folks.
+After I was sure I could leave Ron for short time, I ran about 1/8mile to a house where I got a fire number, then got right back to Ron.
+Shortly after, a local drove up and I stopped him and gave him my phone to talk to the 911 folks.
+It took about 30 minutes for the first responders to get there, then EMTs from Reedsburg who immediately requested Med-Flight, which arrived about another 30 minutes later.

-In retrospect…I’m glad the cell phone worked and that I had a GPS (we used the coordinates for Med-Flight’s LZ which was only down the road).
+In retrospect I’m so thankful the cell phone worked, and that I had a GPS (we used the coordinates for Med-Flight’s landing zone which was only down the road).
 I did not have my first aid kit with me.
-If he hadn’t been breathing, I don’t think that I could have used the airways anyway, and would have had to remove his helmet to administer breathing assistance.
-Your Accident Scene Management course was instrumental in my “maintaining my cool.”
+If he hadn’t been breathing, I don’t think that I could have accessed his airways, and would have had to remove his helmet to administer breathing assistance.
+Accident Scene Management training was instrumental in me maintaining my cool.
 I had planned on taking the refresher course at Capital City HD before this happened; now it is not an option.
 I know I need more instruction in one person removal of a full face helmet.